 If you've got any questions, comments, suggestions, or just general feedback about the shield, please feel free to contact me.
 Your feedback helps me make better products!

 Interested in selling the TinyLoadr Shield in your own store?
 Bulk discounts are available!
 Contact me for details!

 All orders will be shipped by Canada Post.
 The delivery time estimates can be found here.
 Note that these are not a guarantee.

 I know that waiting for packages sucks, so all orders will ship as soon as possible!
 (Within 1 business day unless otherwise noted.)
 Note that orders made on the weekend or on Canadian public holidays (both national and Ontario holidays) will not ship until the next business day as per Canada Post Delivery Standards.

-All products are assembled and tested by me here in Canada before they're sent out to ensure receive get a working product.
+All products are assembled and tested here in Canada before they're sent out to ensure you receive a working product.
 Because they're assembled by hand products can sometimes have small cosmetic issues like a scratch on the PCB or a slightly crooked part.
 Rest assured though, these are only cosmetic and don't affect the functionality of the product.

 |Shipping Rate||First item||Additional items|

 Not insured or trackable.
 Delivery time: Approx. 4 to 6 business days.

 Insured, Trackable Delivery time: Approx. 4 to 7 business days.